Edited by Yang Young Jun

 Middle – Unattractive Sub Characters & The Limits Of “Romance”

-Personally, I think that romance takes such a big part in any Korean dramas.
-In medical dramas, characters fall in love while treating patients, and in crime dramas, they fall in love during investigation.
-There is no exaggeration when people comment that in Korean dramas everything always boil down to love in the end.
+Personally, I think that romance plays such a big part in many Korean dramas.
+In medical dramas, characters fall in love while treating patients, and in crime dramas, they fall in love during an investigation.
+There is no exaggeration when people comment that in Korean dramas, everything always boils down to love in the end.
 Yes, Touch being a “super close beauty romance” drama, romance is a crucial part of the story.
 But unconvincing love between characters will only become a hindrance.
-The romance between older man and younger woman, which is a common setting in Korean dramas, is now considered a bit out of date and even the process of the main characters opening up to each other is not very convincing.
+The romance between an older man and younger woman, which is a typical setting in Korean dramas, is now considered a bit out of date, and even the process of the main characters opening up to each other is not very convincing.

 So From Now On?

 There are six episodes left until the end of Touch.
 So far, contrary to earlier expectations, the show has been moving in a disappointing direction.
 The only positive thing is that it has recovered to some extent in episode 9 after recording the lowest rating of 0.623% in episode 7.
 Will Touch be able to shake off the disappointment and win back the viewers’ hearts by presenting the heartfelt romance and story?
 As a person who dearly supports Korean dramas, I pray they will.
 (5/10)

 Editor Yang Young Jun: There is at least one good part in every movie or TV series.
 A media geek who isn’t picky with genres.